descope/descope-firebase-migration/README.md

 Once the migration tool has ran successfully, you can check the [users](https://app.descope.com/users) for the migrated users from Firebase.
 You can verify the created users based on the output of the migration tool.

+You can also migrate over your other Firebase configurations, manually in the console.
+For example:

+- **Authorized Domains** - you can move these over to the [Approved Domains](https://app.descope.com/settings/project) section in the Descope Console
+- **Enable Create (Sign Up)** - you can block self-registration under [Project Settings](https://app.descope.com/settings/project) in the Descope Console

 ## Testing 🧪

 Unit testing can be performed by running the following command: